Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 ## Neural networks on their own won’t take jobs away

-I wrote a bit more on this topic in a separate essay: [AI will not(?) replace us all](post:@choose-nearest-language:ai-will-not-or-will-replace-us-all).
+I wrote a bit more on this topic in a separate essay: [AI will not(?) replace us all]{post:@choose-nearest-language:ai-will-not-or-will-replace-us-all}.

 Since we don't expect strong AI, neural networks remain a (very powerful) tool for automating intellectual work.
 Perhaps the most powerful tool after writing, but still a tool.
 Such a tool still needs a guiding hand, even if it guides it very abstractly.